Link Your Mailbox to Apollo

 Set up a custom tracking subdomain.

 1. Use an email address with an authenticated domain.
 This helps verify email senders, which means your emails are more likely to be trusted.
-The SPF, DKIM, and DMARC authentication standards are commonly used to authenticate domains.
+Check out Set Up Email Domain Authentication to learn more.

 Use domain authentication.